GerritCodeReview/plugins_quota/src/main/resources/Documentation/about.md

 The measured repository sizes can be published periodically to registered UsageDataPublishedListeners.

+If the `enableDiskQuota` configuration option in `gerrit.config` is set to false, then repository sizes are no longer tracked or enforced.
+By default, `enableDiskQuota` is set to true.

 The @PLUGIN@ plugin supports the following  rate limits:

 * `uploadpack` requests which are executed when a client runs a fetch command.